Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 | <kbd>Ctrl</kbd> + `Mouse drag` | Color is copied where dropped.
 If dropped on another color the original color is overwritten.  |

 ## Palettes import
-To import a palette either `drag and drop` palette file into Pixelorama window or use `File > Open` dialog.
+To import a palette, either `drag and drop` a palette file into Pixelorama window or use `File > Open` dialog.

-Imported palette will be converted to `Pixelorama palette`, stored physicall to Pixelorama data folder and added to palettes select in `Palettes panel`.
+An imported palette will be converted to `Pixelorama palette`, stored physically in the Pixelorama data folder and added to the palettes selection in `Palettes panel`.

-The only exception to import behaviour is `Image palette`.
+The only exception to import behavior is `Image palette`.
 Importing an image to Pixelorama will open `Import Options` dialog in which you can select `Import as > New palette` to process an image to import a palette.

 :::tip palette extraction
 You can import any image as a palette and extract colors from it.
 Every color from the image will be added to the palette only once.
-With bigger images it can take longer time to finish.
+With bigger images, it can take longer time to finish.
 :::

 ### Supported formats